yggdrasil-network/yggdrasil-network.github.io/faq.md

 ## I want to run an Yggdrasil router to provide connectivity for other people, but I don't want them to be able to reach my own machine.

 You can set the `IfName` configuration setting to `none`.
 This will load Yggdrasil, but will not create a TUN/TAP adapter, meaning that your host will not be exposed to the Yggdrasil network.
+This does of course mean that you won't be able to send any traffic from that node to Yggdrasil either!

 ## I want to allow outgoing connections from my machine but prevent unwanted incoming connections.